namhyk/jb-analysis/README.md

 # jb_project

+This analysis shows the main strengths and weaknesses of Boston Celtics guard/foward Jaylen Brown as of the 2022-23 season.
+It also shows how his performance has changed since entering the league in 2016.

+Glossary:

 Field goal: A goal scored while the clock is running and ball is in play.
 Point: When a player scores a field goal or free throw.
 Rebound: When a ball is retrieved from a missed shot